 Subsequent to approval of the Regional Project, CalAm withdrew its support for the Regional Project in January 2012 (The CPUC subsequently closed the CWP proceeding in Decision D.12-07-008 [July 12, 2012]).
 As a result, in April 2012, CalAm submitted Application A.12-04-019 to the CPUC for the Monterey Peninsula Water Supply Project (MPWSP).
 The MPWSP is intended to secure replacement water supplies for the Monterey District associated with legal decisions affecting existing supplies from both the Carmel River and the Seaside Groundwater Basin.

 On April 30, 2015, the CPUC published the MPWSP Draft Environmental Impact Report (DEIR) which started a 60-day public comment period.
 In a letter dated July 9, 2015, Energy Division extended the public comment period on the DEIR until September 30, 2015.
 In September 2015, the Commission decided to revise and recirculate the DEIR as a joint state/federal document in coordination with the Monterey Bay National Marine Sanctuary.
-On March 14, 2016, CalAm submitted an amended application with a revised project description which will be included in the re-circulated draft EIR/Environmental Impact Statement (EIS).
+On March 14, 2016, CalAm submitted an amended application with a revised project description which has been included in the re-circulated draft EIR/Environmental Impact Statement (EIS).
 The amended application can be found here [9.61 mb].